ParallelMaths/parallel/pages/7-12-maths-jokes.md

 @[youtube](5JCm5FY-dEY?rel=0)

 ::: problem id=4 marks=1
-__4__ Starting with 5mm tall domino, how many dominoes would you need to knock down the Empire State Building?
+__4__ Starting with 5mm tall domino, roughly how many dominoes would you need to knock down the Empire State Building?

 * [x] 30